raptazure/daily-tarot/README.md

 ### 0.1.5

-- The three card spread is available now: new command - `Daily Card: The Vision`.
+- The three card spread is available now: new command - `Daily Tarot: The Vision`.

 **Enjoy!**